rigetti/pyquil/docs/source/basics.rst

 Specifying A Qubit Rewiring Scheme
 ----------------------------------

 Qubit rewiring is one of the powerful features of the Quil compiler.
-We can write a Quil program which is largely agnostic to the topology of the chip, and the compiler will smartly relabel our qubits to give the best performance.
+We are able to write Quil programs which are agnostic to the topology of the chip, and the compiler will smartly relabel our qubits to give the best performance.